OpenMDAO/dymos/dymos/docs/feature_reference/optimal_control.rst

 The Objective
 -------------

-Dymos man be used to both simulate and optimize dynamical systems.
+Dymos may be used to both simulate and optimize dynamical systems.
 The phase construct is generally used in optimization contexts.
 Within each phase, the user can set the objective:

 .. math::